lucaasleal/ListaThreads/README.md

-# ListaThreads - Solutions for Classic Concurrency Problems
+# PThreadsSO - Solutions for Classic Concurrency Problems

 This repository contains C implementations for a series of classic concurrency problems, using the Pthreads library.
 Each file addresses a different challenge, demonstrating the use of mutexes, condition variables, and synchronization strategies.